NorthCoastChurch/IT-Policy/Security-Policy-13-Log-Management.md

 # **Overview**

-Most components of the IT infrastructure at {COMPANY-NAME} are capable of producing logs chronicling their activity over time.
+Most components of the IT infrastructure at North Coast Church are capable of producing logs chronicling their activity over time.
 These logs often contain very detailed information about the activities of applications and the layers of software and hardware that support those applications.

 Logging from critical systems, applications, and services can provide key information and potential indicators of compromise and is critical to have for forensics analysis.

 **Purpose**

-Log management can be of great benefit in a variety of scenarios, with proper management, to enhance security, system performance, resource management, and regulatory compliance. {COMPANY-NAME} will perform a periodic risk assessment to determine what information may be captured from the following:
+Log management can be of great benefit in a variety of scenarios, with proper management, to enhance security, system performance, resource management, and regulatory compliance.
+North Coast Church will perform a periodic risk assessment to determine what information may be captured from the following:

 - Access – who is using services
 - Change Monitoring – how and when services were modified